-For simplification, the estimated values of each estimator in table-2 is multiplied by 100.
+For simplification, the estimated values of each estimator in the Table 2 is multiplied by 100.
 This table shows that direct estimates and SSD estimates are very similar.
 The estimated value of these two methods are fluctuate decreases as sample size decreases and they are more slightly more unstable.
-It is noticeable that when sample size is large the SSD estimator treated as a direct estimator, but it is increases when sample size was small such as table-2 shows that in "Soria" province (sample size = 20) direct estimated value was 2.541207 which increases to 13.14019 in SSD estimate, in "Avila" province 5.5122 (direct) tern in to 10.28835 (SSD) and others values are approximately similar in both direct and SSD estimates.
-Otherwise the synthetic estimator has a bigger contribution.
+It is noticeable that when sample size is large the SSD estimator treated as a direct estimator, but it is increases when sample size was small such as Table 2 shows that in "Soria" province (sample size = 20) direct estimated value was 2.541207 which increases to 13.14019 in SSD estimate, in "Avila" province 5.5122 (direct) tern in to 10.28835 (SSD) and others values are approximately similar in both direct and SSD estimates.
+Otherwise, the synthetic estimator has a bigger contribution.
 However, the post-stratified synthetic estimates appear to be too stable, giving practically the same values for all provinces.
-It can be showed more clearly in the following Figure-1.
+It can be shown more clearly in the following Figure 1.

-Figure-1: Sorted Combination of Direct (DIR), Post-stratified synthetic and Sample size dependent (SSD) according to each province
+Figure 1: Sorted Combination of Direct (DIR), Post-stratified synthetic and Sample size dependent (SSD) according to each province

 These estimates are plotted in the Figure for each province (area), with provinces sorted by decreasing sample size.
 This shows that direct estimates and SSD estimates are very similar.
 The estimated value of these two methods are fluctuately decreases as sample size decreases and they are slightly more unstable.
 It is noticeable that when sample size is large the SSD estimator treated as a direct estimator, but it is increases when sample size was small.
 However, the post-stratified synthetic estimates appear to be too stable, giving practically the same values for all provinces.
-From the result it can be conclude that Direct estimator and SSD estimator is the best estimator than Direct and SSD estimator.
+From the result it can be conclude that Direct estimator and SSD estimator have a similar impact on estimation procedure and Post-stratified Synthetic estimator is the best estimator than Direct and SSD estimator.